Bates v. State Bar of Arizona: Dissent

 In his dissent, Justice Powell pointed out that a lawyer's primary task, even in a "routine" divorce case, is one of diagnosis and advice: to point out to the client concerns of which he might not be aware, and ensure that the client addresses those concerns.
 Powell thought it difficult to enumerate a value for this aspect of legal representation, and hence for consumers to sense how much diagnosis and advice they could expect for a fixed, advertised price.
 Consequently, it is not possible to know whether Bates's and O'Steen's assertion that their fees were "reasonable" was an accurate one.
 "Whether a fee is 'very reasonable' is a matter of opinion, and not a matter of verifiable fact as the Court suggests.
 One unfortunate result of today's decision is that lawyers may feel free to use a wide variety of adjectives — such as 'fair,' 'moderate,' 'low-cost,' or 'lowest in town' — to describe the bargain they offer to the public."

-Current Law Practices

-Van O'Steen is the founding partner of O'Steen & Harrison, PLC and practices personal injury and products liability.
-The law firm is based in Arizona and has offices in Phoenix, Prescott and Payson.
-O'Steen frequently speaks at conferences about the landmark case.
-John Bates is a partner at Bates and Hausen, LLC and practices bankruptcy.

-In popular culture

-The ruling is referenced in the Season 1 episode "Alpine Shepherd Boy" of the TV Show Better Call Saul.